-If you ask your mates what Jesus looks like and who he was, then aside from the usual comments about not caring or that they don't believe he existed, silly comments and abuse etc you may get replies like:
+If you ask your mates what Jesus looks like and who he was, then aside from the usual comments about not caring, not knowing, that they don’t believe he existed or silly comments and abuse – you may get replies like:

 – He had a beard

 – He was a hippy

 – He was a good man like other religious people

 Apart from the fact that Jesus only wore the same kinds of clothes as everyone else in those days in Israel and that his life wasn’t boring, the picture of Jesus that Revelation paints is radically different…

 We’ll look at Revelation and at Ezekiel in the Old Testament to see these pictures of the Lord, and think about what we can learn about Jesus, our lives and churches from this.

 Old Testament – the description of the Lord in Ezekiel